 Our initial report presents the distribution of cases of COVID-19 across the pupil population in Scotland from 17 August to 18 October 2020, covering the period of Term 1 of the 2020 to 2021 school year.
 These data show the occurrence of COVID-19 cases in this population across the course of Term 1, and by area, and by school type.
 This does not reflect directly the measurement of COVID-19 incidents within schools, as not all pupil cases identified will have been present in school during their infectious period.
 This analysis will be updated regularly.

 COVID-19 Antibody Survey of Education Staff (CASS)

 CASS aims to find out the proportion of people working in education in Scotland who have had COVID-19, by testing for antibodies in their blood.
 This type of test looks at whether someone has been infected in the past.
-By testing people through the school year, we will be able to track if this is changing over time.
+Find out more about the CASS survey.

 School infection survey